madviking/pydantic-llm-tester/README.md

 # Configure API Keys (Interactive)
 llm-tester configure keys
-# This will prompt for missing keys found in provider configs and offer to save them to src/.env
+# This will prompt for missing keys found in provider configs and offer to save them to the default .env path (e.g., src/pydantic_llm_tester/.env or project root).
 ```
-Make sure your API keys are set in `llm_tester/.env` or as environment variables.
-The `configure keys` command helps with this.
+Make sure your API keys are set in the `.env` file (at the default location or specified via `--env`) or as environment variables.
+The `llm-tester configure keys` command helps manage this.

 ## Usage